Geological investigations have identified the East Coast of New Zealand as a potential tsunami risk.

 - You must know your local Tsunami Action Plan.

 - You and your family should have practised your escape route.

 - Turn on your radio or TV for updates; listen to Times 88.9FM for local information.

 - Make sure your neighbours are aware of the danger and assist them if necessary.

 - If you are disabled, have impaired hearing or for any other reason may not be able to hear or react to a warning, please ensure your needs are known to someone.

 THE OMAHA BEACH TSUNAMI PLAN

 Be prepared, GET READY, GET THRU!

 For information on how to prepare for emergencies see:

-Register to receive public alert notifications via smart phone App, SMS and / or email from Auckland Civil Defence visit www.aucklandcivildefence.org.nz.
+Register to receive public alert notifications via smart phone App, SMS and/or email from Auckland Civil Defence by visiting www.aucklandcivildefence.org.nz.